Mel Tillis

 Lonnie Melvin Tillis (August 8, 1932 – November 19, 2017) was an American country music singer and songwriter.
 Although he recorded songs since the late 1950s, his biggest success occurred in the 1970s as part of the outlaw country movement, with a long list of Top 10 hits.
 Tillis' biggest hits include "I Ain't Never", "Good Woman Blues", and "Coca-Cola Cowboy".

 On February 13, 2012, President Barack Obama awarded Tillis the National Medal of Arts for his contributions to country music.
 He also won the Country Music Association Awards' most coveted award, Entertainer of the Year.
 Tillis was a member of the Grand Ole Opry, Nashville Songwriters Hall of Fame, and Country Music Hall of Fame.
 Additionally, he was known for his stutter, which did not affect his singing voice.
 His daughter is 1990s country hitmaker Pam Tillis.

 Early life

 Mel Tillis was born in Tampa, Florida, US.
 His parents were Burma (née Rogers; 1907–1990) and Lonnie Lee Tillis (1907–1981).
-While he was still young, the family moved to Pahokee, Florida (near West Palm Beach).
+After a few months living in Tampa’s Lowry Park area, they moved to Plant City, Florida where he attended Wilson Elementary School.
+The family eventually moved to Pahokee, Florida (near West Palm Beach).
 After a bout of malaria during his childhood, he developed a stutter.
 As a child, Tillis learned the drums as well as guitar.
 At age 16, he won a local talent show.

 He attended the University of Florida, but he dropped out and joined the United States Air Force.
 While stationed as a baker on Okinawa, he formed a band called The Westerners, which played at local nightclubs.

-Career
+Early music career

 After leaving the Air Force in 1955, Tillis returned to Florida where he worked a number of odd jobs, eventually finding employment with the Atlantic Coast Line Railroad in Tampa.
 He used his railroad pass to visit Nashville and eventually met and auditioned for Wesley Rose of the publishing house Acuff-Rose Music.
 Rose encouraged Tillis to return to Florida and continue honing his songwriting skills.
 Tillis eventually moved to Tennessee, and began writing songs full-time.
 He wrote "I'm Tired", a No. 3 country hit for Webb Pierce in 1957.
-Other Tillis hits include "Honky Tong Song" and "Tupelo County Jail".
+Other Tillis hits include "Honky Tonk Song" and "Tupelo County Jail".
 Ray Price, Kitty Wells and Brenda Lee also charted hits with Tillis' material around this time.
 In the late 1950s, after becoming a hit-making songwriter, he signed his own contract with Columbia Records.
 In 1958, he had his first Top 40 hit, "The Violet and a Rose", followed by the Top 25 hit "Sawmill".